Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Introduction

 \section{Introduction}

 Plasmon is one of the fundamental collective excitation modes of electrons.
-The mechanisms of excitation and relaxation of the plasmons in metallic structures by a light irradiation have been investigated extensively based on phenomenological relaxation processes~\cite{Brongersma15,Besteiro17}.
-The excited plasmon by the light can relax non-radiatively in addition to the radiative light emission process.
-The nonradiative relaxation causes thermally non-equilibrium distribution of electrons and holes in ten femtosecond timescale.
-They are called hot-carriers (HCs).
+The excitation and relaxation mechanisms of the plasmons in metallic structures by a light irradiation have been investigated extensively based on phenomenological relaxation processes~\cite{Brongersma15,Besteiro17}.
+The plasmon excited by the light can relax non-radiatively in addition to the radiative light emission process.
+The nonradiative relaxation causes a thermally non-equilibrium distribution of electrons and holes in ten femtosecond timescale.
+They are called hot carriers (HCs).
 The non-equilibrium distribution relaxes to a high temperature thermal distribution in picosecond timescale.
-This light-induced HC generation and injection~\cite{Brongersma15,Besteiro17,White12,Govorov13,Govorov14,Kumar19} attract much attention for applications, such as photocatalysis~\cite{Ueno16}, photodetection~\cite{Li17}, photocarrier injection~\cite{Tatsuma17}, and photovoltaics~\cite{Clavero14}, because the HCs have higher energy than the Schottky barrier between hosting metal and attached semiconductor~\cite{Goykhman11,White12}.
+This light-induced HC generation and injection~\cite{Brongersma15,Besteiro17,White12,Govorov13,Govorov14,Kumar19} have attracted considerable attention for applications, such as photocatalysis~\cite{Ueno16}, photodetection~\cite{Li17}, photocarrier injection~\cite{Tatsuma17}, and photovoltaics~\cite{Clavero14}, because the HCs have higher energy than the Schottky barrier between hosting metal and attached semiconductor~\cite{Goykhman11,White12}.

-The Coulomb interaction between the individual electron-hole pair excitations forms the plasmon excitation.
-The Coulomb interaction is mediated by a longitudinal (L) component of the electric field.
+The Coulomb interaction between the individual electron-hole pair excitations forms a plasmon excitation.
+The Coulomb interaction is mediated by the longitudinal (L) component of the electric field.
 In bulk, the states of the collective excitation are orthogonal to each of the individual excitations.
-However, in nanostructures, they are hybridized with each other, namely, the quantum coherence exists between the collective and the individual electron-hole pair excitations, where the size effect for electrons becomes significant.
-Thus, the HC generation depends on the size and shape of materials hosting the plasmons~\cite{Govorov13,Govorov14}, and a microscopic approach is necessary to understand the HC generations from the plasmon.
-To describe such coupling based on a quantum microscopic treatment, for example, the first-principle calculations have been applied for nanoscale clusters~\cite{Ma15,You18}.
+However, in nanostructures, they are hybridized with each other, namely, the quantum coherence exists between the collective and individual electron-hole pair excitations, where the size effect for electrons becomes significant.
+Therefore, the HC generation depends on the size and shape of the materials hosting the plasmons~\cite{Govorov13,Govorov14}, and a microscopic approach is necessary to understand the HC generations from plasmon.
+To describe such coupling based on a quantum microscopic treatment, for example, the first-principle calculations have been applied to nanoscale clusters~\cite{Ma15,You18}.